 The first humans to visit what is now Virginia could hunt animals, gather fruits from trees/vines, and pull handfuls of seeds from wild plants to obtain protein, carbohydrates, and lipids.
 Selective gathering of plants led to farming.

 Through human intervention, several species of wild plants were domesticated in Eastern North America.
 Agriculture began not in Virginia, but to the west in the Mississippi River watershed.
-Evidence of early domestication of plants is found at archeological sites in Missouri, Illinois, Indiana, Ohio, Arkansas, Tennessee, and Kentucky starting about 4,000 years ago (around 2000 BCE).
+Evidence of early domestication of plants is found at archaeological sites in Missouri, Illinois, Indiana, Ohio, Arkansas, Tennessee, and Kentucky starting about 4,000 years ago (around 2000 BCE).

 About 1,000 years ago (around 1000 CE), additional domesticated species - corn, beans, and a new form of squash - were introduced from Mexico/southwestern United States.
 Fields were located on river floodplains and also in upland areas, where trees were killed in order to create open fields where plants could obtain essential sunlight.

 Development of agriculture in Eastern North America was not a swift process.
 Domesticating plants was a major cultural change that required centuries of discovery, adaptation, and adoption.

 The very first humans to arrive in Virginia, perhaps as much as 15,000 years ago, are called Paleo-Indians by archeologists.
 The Paleo-Indian lifestyle during the Pleistocene epoch was based on nomadic hunting and gathering wild foods.
 About 10,000 years ago, after perhaps as much as 5,000 years of initial human occupation in North America, the large megafauna (such as mastodons and caribou) had been exterminated by climate change and hunting pressure.
 Animal species changed, as the Ice Age of the Pleistocene ended and the chestnut-oak-hickory and southern pine forests developed in Virginia.